Get insider access

 3. Best Sounding Mid-Range TV

-The Hisense U8/U8K is the best-sounding mid-range TV we've tested.
+The Hisense U8/U8N is the best-sounding mid-range TV we've tested.
 It's a great TV overall, available in a few different sizes, from 55 to 100 inches, and it combines its great picture quality with satisfactory sound quality.
-It features a 50W 2.1.2 channel speaker setup and has a decent frequency response with a well-balanced sound profile that delivers clear dialogue, which is great for watching the news or TV shows.
+It features a 50W 2.1.2 channel speaker setup, has a decent frequency response with a well-balanced sound profile that delivers clear dialogue, and it even outputs some bass.
 It also gets quite loud, although at the cost of some distortion and pumping artifacts at max volume.
 That said, not everyone is sensitive to this.
 If you plan on using an external soundbar or home theater system, it supports eARC audio passthrough with all major formats.

-It delivers worse sound quality than the Sony X93L/X93CL but with comparable picture quality.
-It's even brighter than the Sony, with better contrast and a better local dimming solution, although it has a much narrower viewing angle and worse accuracy and image processing.
+It delivers worse sound quality than the Sony BRAVIA 9 QLED but still has excellent overall picture quality.
+It's almost as bright as the Sony, and although its contrast isn't as good, it still provides very deep blacks in a dark room.
+It has worse accuracy and image processing than the BRAVIA 9, but it's certainly not bad in those aspects.
 It uses the user-friendly Google TV smart platform, which is easy to use and has a huge selection of streaming apps, so you can easily find your favorite streaming content.

 See our review